communitiesuk/plotly_dashboard_template/README.md

     **Note:** Terminal can only handle one command at a time, if the python server is running the terminal will not handle any further commands.
 To restart the server use `python run.py`

+### Github Action workflows
+The `.github` folder contains a range of workflows that may be useful in a new project.
+They will need updating to run correctly within Github.
+The files should be deleted if the specific workflow is not desired.
+- `after-merging.yml` can be used to run accessibility checks on the dashboard via [Cypress](https://docs.cypress.io/guides/overview/why-cypress).
+This requires a [Github secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to be set, `secrets.CYPRESS_BASE_URL`.
+- `attach-to-trello.yml` is used to attach information about a pull request to its relevant [Trello](https://trello.com) ticket.
+Trello key and token Github secrets are required for the Action to be able to connect to Trello.
+- `check-before-merging.yml` runs the Python formatter, linter and tests on each pull request.
+It is advised that Github is configured so that PRs can't be merged unless these pass.
+- `dependabot-pr-merge.yml` approves and merges PRs created by dependabot that are minor or patch changes to the current version of a package specified in `requirements.txt`.

 ## Customisation